jcaillon/valet/extras/lib-valet.md

 ```

-## io::captureOutput
+## exe::captureOutput

 Capture the output of a command.
 Made to be used on bash builtins that produce output.
 It captures the stdout and stderr of the command.

-This function is a lot more basic than `io::invoke` and does not support all its features.
+This function is a lot more basic than `exe::invoke` and does not support all its features.

 - $@: **command** _as string_:
       The command to run.